OpenTTD/grfcodec/README.txt

 Random action 2 <nrand>: Only corrected if a corrected value exists that makes the sprite length agree with nrand, and the corrected value has exactly one bit set.
+Action 3 <num-cid>: Only corrected if a corrected value exists that makes the sprite length agree with num-cid.
+This can fail in very interesting ways if
+  <num-ids> is not correct.

 In all cases, the parsing logic changes; in some cases substantially.
 If the resultant error/warning messages are illogical, try again without -a, and you